 - a.
 Incurve Cactus (tips curve to center) 1 bloom - b.
 Straight Cactus (rays straight) 1 bloom - c.
 Semi-Cactus (rays broad and 1/2 or less named variety. the length) 1 bloom - d.
-Formal Decorative (rays in regular man- Lots: ner or arrangement) 1 bloom - e.
-Informal Decorative (rays in disarray) 1 bloom - f.
-Ball (4 inches or more in diameter) 1 bloom - q.
+Formal Decorative (rays in regular manner or arrangement) 1 bloom - e.
+Informal Decorative (rays in disarray) 1 - f.
+Ball (4 inches or more in diameter) 1 bloom - g.
 Miniature Ball (same as ball dahlias but differing in size, 2 to 3.5) 3 blooms - h.
-Pompon (ball shaped, up to 2 inches in diameter) 3 blooms - Single (open centered with 1 row of ray i. florets) 3 blooms - j.
+Pompon (ball shaped, up to 2 inches in diameter) 3 blooms - i.
+Single (open centered with 1 row of ray florets) 3 blooms - j.
 Mignon single (same as single but less than 2 inches) 3 blooms - k.
 Collerette (open centered with 1 row of ray florets and with additional rows of petaloids forming a collar around disc) 3 blooms - I. Water Lily (close centered with multiple ray florets which are broad and flat or slightly incurved) single, triple or 5 blooms. - m.
 Peony (daisy-like petals surrounding center of disc florets) 3 blooms. - n.
-Anemone (1 or more rows of ray florets surrounding center of elongated disc florets) 3 blooms.
+Anemone (1 or more rows of ray florets surrounding center of elongated disc florets) 3 blooms. - o.
+Laciniated (florets split on ends) 3 blooms

-- Laciniated (florets split on ends) 3 blooms - p.
-Orchid Dahlia (open centered with 1 row of 8 florets - ray florets involute for 2/3rds or more of length) 1 bloom - q.
-Novelty Dahlia (any dahlia with characteristics differing from the present classifications) 1 bloom
+- p.
+Orchid Dahlia (open centered with 1 row of 8 florets - ray florets involute for 2/3rds or more of length) 1 bloom - teristics differing from the present classifications) 1 bloom